Constitution

 Section 1.
 The officers of the Academy shall be of two kinds, elective and appointive.

 a.
-The elected officers shall be President, President-elect, Vice President, Immediate Past President, Secretary, Treasurer, Director of the Kansas Junior Academy of Science (KJAS), and six Council Members-at-Large.
+The elected officers shall be President, President-elect, Vice President, Immediate Past President, Secretary, Treasurer, and six Council Members-at-Large.

 Section 2.
 No one individual may hold two or more elective offices concurrently.